Warthog hunting is conducted throughout the wooded savanna areas of South Africa.

-They live most often in deserted Ant bear dens which they dig out with their hoofs and clear out with their shovel-like snouts.
+They live most often in deserted antbear dens which they dig out with their hoofs and clear out with their shovel-like snouts.
 Piglets enter the den head first while the adults back into the burrow.
-Not dependent on water, the Warthog will drink if it is available.
+Not dependent on water, the warthog will drink if it is available.
 Wallowing in the mud is his favorite pastime.
-The Warthog is ugly to the point of being lovable … I give you “Pumba” the Disney character!
-The goal for hunting Warthog ranges from the delicious meat, to trophy tusks and hide, to bait for hunting the leopard.
+The goal for hunting warthog ranges from the trophy tusks and hide to delicious meat and bait for hunting the leopard.
 One of the toughest of African game, the adult can weigh in at over 250 pounds.
 This unique member of the swine family is almost an exclusive grazer; not at all territorial, he wanders wherever he pleases.
 Found in small family groups called “sounders”, mother and piglets stay together for some time (up to 3 years); the boar joins the group for mating.

-When hunting Warthog try your luck near wet, marshy areas, water holes, and pans.
-Tusks are readily visible; up to one half will be imbedded in the skull.
+When hunting warthog, try your luck near wet, marshy areas, water holes, and pans.
+Tusks are readily visible; up to one half will be embedded in the skull.
 While they have two sets of tusks, upper and lower, only the upper tusks are considered for trophy assessment.
-Hunting Warthog, approach slowly from downwind; his eyesight is poor but his nose and ears work quite well!
-The 7mm's and 30 calibers will work well with quality 170 or 180-grain softpoint bullets for hunting Warthog.
-On larger, trophy sized boars, consider the larger calibers for a better effect.
-Shot placement can be a bit challenging due to “Pumba's” anatomy and physical appearance.
-The side-on, high heart shot will be most effective.
-Sight directly up the front leg to about the body midline and squeeze; your hog won't go far.
-The frontal brain shot is common when hunting Warthog; aim right between the eyes and he should drop to the shot.
-If he is running away, the “Texas hear shot” is called for … place your shot just below the anus.
-Hunting Warthog, whether for trophy or meat can be challenging as well as exciting, give it a try!
+When hunting warthog, approach slowly from downwind; his eyesight is poor, but his nose and ears work quite well!
+The 7mm's and 30 calibers will work well with quality 170 or 180-grain soft-point bullets for hunting warthog.
+On larger, trophy-sized boars, consider the larger calibers for a better effect.
+Shot placement can be a bit challenging due to the warthog's anatomy and physical appearance.
+The side-on, high heart shot will be most effective; sight directly up the front leg to about the body midline and squeeze; your hog will not go far.
+The frontal brain shot is common when hunting warthog; aim right between the eyes and he should drop to the shot.
+If he is running away, the “Texas hear shot” is called for - place your shot just below the anus.
+Hunting warthog, whether for trophy or meat, can be challenging as well as exciting - give it a try!